 3. Don’t forget about the hardware as well.

-Some designer bags are retrofitted with hardware such as bag clasps, shoulder chain straps, to decorative metals.
+Some designer bags are retrofitted with hardware from bag clasps, shoulder chain straps, to decorative metals.
 You may use a microfiber cloth to wipe them clean.
 For hardware with tiny nooks and crannies, you can use a makeup brush with soft bristles.
 Avoid using cleaning materials that can cause surface scratches on your bag’s hardware.

 4. Use appropriate care products for your designer bags.